 Objective 3: An inclusive society through effective governance

 We work with Indonesia to ensure that the poor and marginalised in society, including people with disabilities, benefit from economic growth, helping to meet Indonesia's poverty reduction targets by improving basic services and employment opportunities.
 We are helping develop better quality economic and social protection policies based on research and analysis.

 Indonesia and Australia enjoy a strong relationship in education.
-Indonesia is the most popular destination for students under the Australian Government’s New Colombo Plan, an initiative to encourage young Australians to work and study in the region.
-The New Colombo Plan will have supported more than 3,000 Australian students to live, study and undertake work placements in Indonesia by the end of 2017, representing nearly one fifth of the total.
+Indonesia is the most popular destination for students under the Australian Government's New Colombo Plan, an initiative to encourage young Australians to study and undertake work-based experiences in the Indo-Pacific region.
+Since 2014, the New Colombo Plan has awarded over 7,500 scholarships and mobility grants for Australian undergraduates to undertake study and work-based experiences in Indonesia.

 The Australia Awards program for Indonesia is the largest and longest running scholarship program of its kind offered by the Australian Government.
 The program focuses on areas of importance to the development of Indonesia's human resource gaps, including those aimed at strengthening economic governance and the delivery of services in health and education.

-The Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) Project, established in 2008 by the Australia-Indonesia Institute (AII), uses technology to build links between Australian and Indonesian teachers and students.
-The project has established 132 school partnerships, directly involving over 528 Australian and Indonesian teachers.
+The Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) Project, established in 2008 by the Australia-Indonesia Institute, uses technology to build links between Australian and Indonesian teachers and students.
+The project has established 189 school partnerships, directly involving over 750 Australian and Indonesian teachers.

 People-to-people links are an important component of the bilateral relationship with Indonesia.
 Through cultural, sporting and educational engagement and tourism, Australian and Indonesian people and communities enhance their mutual understanding of each other.